 Options are also available for scheduling, presentations or interviews virtually.
 If you would like to discuss overall recruitment strategy, please contact Casey Sullens, Employer Relations Manager, at firstname.lastname@example.org.

-Host a student consulting project (Applied Policy Seminar)
+Host a student consulting project (Strategic Public Policy Consulting)

-Put the skills of Ford School student consulting teams to work solving your organization's public policy challenges through the Applied Policy Seminar (APS).
-Past clients have also used the APS as a means of identifying potential new talent for their organizations.
+Put the skills of Ford School student consulting teams to work solving your organization's public policy challenges through the Strategic Public Policy Consulting (SPPC) course.
+Past clients have also used the SPPC course as a means of identifying potential new talent for their organizations.

 Attend campus-wide career conferences